tawalabora/server-setup/README.md

 ---

-## 👤 Post User Setup _(sudo required)_
+## 🔐 Manual Setup: Post User Setup

-After completing the user setup, a sudo user or administrator must enable and start the code-server service for the new user.
+After completing the user setup, a sudo user or administrator must enable and start the code-server service for the new user _(sudo required)_.

-### 🔐 Enable Code Server Service
+### Enable Code Server Service

 Login as root or a user with sudo privileges, then run: